JasonHiebel/mtu.thesis/README.md

 Chapters will always start on an odd page in the two-sided document, in accordance with the guidelines.
 In the one-sided document, chapters will open on any page.
 The title, approval, and dedication pages will display on an odd page regardless of the one-sided or two-sided settings.

 For initial drafts, the `draft` option removes some of the clutter in the front matter that is unnecessary before the published release.
-The removed front matter sections include the approval, dedication, acknowledgments pages as well as the preface which account for the sentimental and logistic portions of the document.
+The removed front matter sections include the approval, dedication, acknowledgements pages as well as the preface which account for the sentimental and logistic portions of the document.

 Finally, the `showframe` options should help debugging any layout problems.